few-shot-NER-benchmark/BaselineCode/README.md

 ### Allow Self-training

-The files for self-training is needed to be set
+Set the files for self-training by
 ```
 --unsup_text train.words --unsup_ner train.ner
 ```
-The labels in ''unsup_ner'' are not be used in training, but will be used for evaluation before self-training to give you a hint on how much potential you can get from self-training.
+The labels in ''unsup_ner'' are not used in training, but will be used for evaluation before self-training to give you a hint on how much potential you can get from self-training.

 To disallow self-training, just remove the two relevant flags.